onewindspirit/dsi-study-work/README.md

 ## Decision Trees
 - [**Link to Finished Assignment**](https://github.com/onewindspirit/decision-trees)
 ### **Lecture Notes**
-- Mulitple layers of rules for classification that are applied to a dataset in a heirarchy
+- Multiple layers of rules for classification that are applied to a dataset in a hierarchy
    - rules can be mixed (ie. size and color decisions at different levels)
    - Independent results of branches are called leaves
    - Makes no assumptions about data shape
       - Great for nonlinear models
-   - Handles catagorical data without having the make dummies like in linear regression
+   - Handles categorical data without having the make dummies like in linear regression
 - **Gini Impurity**: Measure of disorganization of a dataset
    - defined by the probability of object *j* in a set being identified correctly multiplied by the probability of incorrect identification, summed over all all objects
    - Right split results in a *minimum gini impurity* in the *child nodes*